christianvoigt/argdown/docs/syntax/README.md

 only once in this document.
 ```

+### Equivalence classes

-Defining statements as non-repeatable string occurrences may seem counter-intuitive at first but it helps keeping Argdown really simple.
+As we have seen at the end of the previous section, __statements__ in Argdown are defined as  __non-repeatable string occurrences__.
+This may seem counter-intuitive at first but it helps keeping Argdown really simple.
 Interpreting the same string sequence as referring to the same "propositional content" would create many problems.

-Consider for example statements that refer to different things in the same way ("He is the best football player in the world" referring once to Ronaldo and once to Messi).
-Both statements contain the same characters but mean different things.
-Consider on the other hand statements that have the same meaning but express it differently ("Messi is the best football player in the world", "The best football player in the world is Messi.").
+Consider for example statements that refer to different things in the same way ("He is the best football player in the world." referring once to Ronaldo and once to Messi).
+Both statements may contain the same characters but mean different things.

+Consider on the other hand statements that have the same meaning but express it differently ("Messi is the best football player in the world.   ", "The best football player in the world is Messi.").
 We need to be able to express that these two statements are logically and semantically equivalent.
 String identity will not help us here.

-Still one might think it absurd that it is impossible in the Argdown syntax to use the same "statement" twice.
+Still, one might think it absurd that it is impossible in the Argdown syntax to use the same "statement" twice.
 For example, how do you express that two arguments share a premise or a conclusion?

 The solution to all these problems is simple: Instead of automatically treating identical strings as logically and semantically equivalent, we explicitly state which string occurrences (which "statements") really are equivalent and which are not.
 By doing so we sort statements into different sets.
-In Argdown these sets are called "equivalence classes".
+In Argdown these sets are called __equivalence classes__.

 If you want to express that two arguments share the same premise or conclusion or that two differently formulated statements basically mean the same thing, you put them into the same equivalence class.
 If you want to express that two identical string occurrences mean two different things, you put them in two different equivalence classes.

 Actually, to do the latter, you do not have to do anything.
 By default, every statement is already put into its own equivalence class.
 You only have to explicitely create a new equivalence class, if you want to populate it with more than one member.

 So how do you put two statements into the same equivalence class?
 You do that by giving them the same title.

 ### Statement titles

 Statement titles are used to explicitely assign the statement to an equivalence class.
 Each statement is member of one and only one equivalence class and accordingly can have one and only one title.

-"Statement titles" thus look like identifiers for statements, but are acutally identifiers of whole equivalence classes with potentially many statements as members.
+"Statement titles" look like identifiers for statements, but are actually identifiers of whole equivalence classes with potentially many statements as members.
 Each statement that does not have a title is automatically member of an untitled equivalence class that can only ever have this one lonely member (because it is impossible to refer to an untitled equivalence class twice).

 #### Statement definitions